Welcome to Walter's Maze Mansion! :-)

 hand made, where the computer filled in the few remaining areas.
 Just follow

-the instructions, where I actually consider it a hard Maze for its size.
-This
+the instructions, in which I actually consider it a challenging Maze for its

-purposes of a Maze is to cause the ordinary person to get lost, but allow the
+of a Maze is to cause the ordinary person to get lost, but allow the initiated

-initiated to get through it easily.
-Hence Mazes can have a secret pattern,
+to get through it easily.
+Hence Mazes can have a secret pattern, where if you

-where if you know it, you can go through it without error, even if life sized.
+know it, you can go through it without error, even if life sized.
+This is an

-This is an ordinary Maze, where you try to reach the center.
-Its solution has a
+ordinary Maze, where you try to reach the center.
+Its solution has a pattern,

-pattern, where whenever you have a choice, go left, then right, then right
+where whenever you have a choice, go left, then right, then right again, and

-again, and repeat the pattern until done.
-I designed the solution, and all
+repeat the pattern until done.
+I designed the solution, and all nearby passages

-nearby passages to force the pattern, and let the computer fill in the rest.
-It
+to force the pattern, and let the computer fill in the rest.
+It has 461 dead

 - Easter Maze: Help the Easter Bunny